WinstonWinstonWinston/Website/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course:University of Utah: Bachelors in Computational Physics
+    - course: University of Utah: Bachelors in Computational Physics
       year: 2023

 # Social/Academic Networking